 Now, I think that Azula would have given Mai a pass.
 I’m perfectly willing to admit that in this case, I could totally be blinded by my love for Azula, but I can honestly see Azula waving it off.
 Plus, it wasn’t just Zuko on that gondola – Mai’s uncle was on it as well.
 Now Azula may not care very much for her uncle, but I think she could understand that many people do love their uncles, and that Mai might.

 I’d also like to point out that Mai hasn’t always hated Azula.
 She looked quite happy to see her way back in Return To Omashu.
 She defied her in The Drill without any consequences.
-And I’d also like to point out that Ty Lee seems like much better friends with Azula.
+And I’d also like to point out that Ty Lee seems like much better friends with Azula than she is with Mai.
 Azula is a bit sharper with Ty Lee, but I’m sure Ty Lee has gotten used to that.
 They’re the ones who are having all of the fun together.

 Now, why do I think that Azula is already slipping?
 Well, reason #1: she was going to let Zuko die.
 She normally has enough control that she can capture him without resorting to that.
 And why didn’t she bring Dai Li with her?
 An earthbender could have created an island underneath the gondola, saving everyone but trapping them there.
 Plus, notice how little Azula spoke to Zuko?
 Just a goodbye.
 I think she was too hurt to do anything but make mean faces.
 And her mean faces in this episode are totally similar to her crazy mean faces from the finale.
 Reason #2: she miscalculated with Mai, and with Ty Lee.
 Azula does know people.
 But she didn’t here.
 And she shouldn’t even have brought them along if she was going to be hunting Zuko, because Ty Lee is a softie in general, and Mai is a softie for Zuko.
 Reason #3: she let Zuko and the others get away.
 She should have dealt with Mai later.
 Azula and Ty Lee would have been perfectly capable of attacking Zuko and the others on the other side of the lake and preventing them from escaping the island.
 Mai might have saved Zuko’s life (might), but she didn’t guarantee his getaway.
 Even from the other side of the gondola line, way back at the prison, Azula could have fire jetpack zip-lined herself to the other side with plenty of time to catch the escapees.
 It just doesn’t make any sense.